Powerful state of Swaziland. Full description of Swaziland

 Population.

-Population density - approx. 50 people for 1 sq. km (2002).
-The average annual population growth is 0.25% (the population growth rate has dropped sharply due to AIDS, in 2002 it was 1.6%).
+Population density - approx. 50 people per 1 sq. km (2002).
+The average annual population growth is 0.25% (the population growth rate has declined sharply due to AIDS, in 2002 it was 1.6%).

-The birth rate is 27.12 per 1000 people, the mortality rate is 14.99 per 1000 people.
+Birth rate - 27.12 per 1000 people, mortality - 14.99 per 1000 people.
 Child mortality - 66.71 per 1000 newborns (data for 2010).

 38.6% of the population are children under 14 years of age.
 Residents who have reached the age of 65 - 3.5%.
-Life expectancy is 47.97 years (men - 48.14, women - 47.8).
-(All figures are in 2010 estimates).
+Life expectancy - 47.97 years (men - 48.14, women - 47.8).
+(All indicators are given in estimates for 2010).

 Religions.

-State structure.
+State device.

 Executive power is exercised by the government and the prime minister, who is appointed by the king from among the deputies of the House of Assembly.

-Administrative device.
+administrative device.

 The country is divided into 4 regions.